 Natural Stone Is Best

-Modern homes tend to combine the contemporary with the timeless.
+Modern homes tend to combine contemporary design with timeless home design items.
 The use of natural stone as a flooring material, countertop surface and window sill may sound a bit outdated at first, but most homeowners love the idea of using marble, granite, or travertine as a primary or secondary accent.
 Stone comes in a variety of colors and textures, each one of them allowing for a significant number of complementary accents provided by the walls, decorations and furnishings.

 The main advantages of using natural stone as a window sill material are: